 NEXT UP ON this.

 You have an inkling someone you care about might be experiencing mental health issues, so you ask if they’re okay.
 They say they’re not okay – now what?
-Or perhaps a friend confides in you at soccer, over a coffee or in the car on the way home from a party that they’re feeling especially anxious or very down.
+Or perhaps a friend confides in you that the snap lockdown is causing them to feel especially anxious or very down.
 What do you do next?

 We often encourage people to reach out for mental health support, but figuring out what to do when someone asks for help can be downright daunting.
 Thankfully, offering support and assistance isn’t as difficult or awkward as you might imagine – and it can help the ones you love a great deal, says Dr Melissa O’Shea, an associate professor of clinical psychology at Deakin University.